 Be aware that valleys aren’t visible in the default setting of the audio meters panel.
 To view the valley indicators, right-click within the panel and select Show Valleys.
 Now you will be able to see both peaks and valleys together.
 Even with the indicators active, viewing the peaks and valleys of your audio can prove to be quite difficult as the levels in the meters are bouncing up and down quickly, constantly changing.

 To combat the constantly fluctuating peaks, you can switch the display from dynamic peaks to static.
-While dynamic peaks update every second, static peaks will keep the indicator display at the loudest peak for the duration of playback.
+Dynamic peaks update every second.
+Static peaks will keep the indicator display at the loudest peak for the duration of playback.
 Valleys will also stay static when you select Static Peaks.

 Also, dynamic peaks will vanish after you stop playback, static peaks will stay visible.
 You can reset static peak indicators by right-clicking in the panel and selecting Reset Indicators.

 In addition to customizing the peaks and valleys, you can also modify the decibel range readout of the meters, change the color display, and switch between monitoring mono channels or a stereo pair.

 Both the Audio Track and Clip Mixers have all of the same modifications available for their respective audio meters.
 As mentioned earlier, the Clip Mixer audio meters allow you to adjust the left/right channels of a stereo pair separately.
 Just use the individual channel volume fader bars.

 So what do you think?
 Do you like the tools mentioned above?
 Have you used them before?
 Which audio tools do you use in Premiere Pro?
 More importantly, HOW do you use them?

 Let us know in the comments section!